-Lamb shanks are wonderfully flavorful, but they can be a bit tough, so they lend themselves well to a low and slow braise.
+Lamb shank has a wonderfully flavorful, but it can be a bit tough, so lamb shanks lend themselves well to a low and slow braise.
 Long cooking at a low temperature is exactly what you need for meat that is falling-off-the-bone tender.

-The trick to delicious lamb shanks is to brown the shanks first.
+The trick to delicious lamb shank is to brown the shanks first.

 Braised Lamb Shanks RecipePrint